Chinese people in the United Arab Emirates

-There are approximately 210,000 Chinese people in the United Arab Emirates as of 2022, 150,000 of which are in Dubai.
+There are approximately 400,000 Chinese people in the United Arab Emirates as of 2023, according to the Chinese ambassador.
 Many Chinese expatriates hail from the Wenzhou region; they are mostly businessmen and merchants who run hundreds of commodity shops through the Emirates.
 Chinese culture in the Emirates has a sizeable presence; there are many Chinese restaurants in Dubai.

+History

+There were an estimated 7,000 Chinese nationals living in the United Arab Emirates in 2000, a number Gulf News reported in 2023 that has "since then grown nearly 60 times".

 Dragon Mart

 The Chinese-themed Dragon Mart is a set of two adjacent shopping malls in the China Cluster of Dubai International City, a suburb of Dubai.
 It is 1.2 kilometre long and is the "largest Chinese retail trading hub outside mainland China".
 It includes the largest concentration of Chinese businesses in the UAE.